Cloriskitty/Cloriskitty/README.md

 ## 🔭 what I think about

 ```
-↳ Where compliance friction silently kills onchain user behavior
-↳ ERC-3643 vs X402 — compliance in the asset vs at the application layer
+↳ RWA compliance infra: ERC-3643 (compliance in the asset) vs X402 (at application layer)
+   — which primitive wins when tokenized equities scale?

+↳ Who becomes the distribution layer for US dollar assets to non-USD regions,
+   and what does the compliance stack look like at that layer?

+↳ Agentic payments & accountability: when an AI agent executes a transaction,
+   who authorized it — and is that provable onchain?

-↳ Why airdrop farmers are actually the hardest AML case (not the obvious criminals)
+↳ Why airdrop farmers (撸毛) are actually the hardest AML case — not the obvious criminals

-↳ What the CLARITY Act really means for DEX product design
+↳ What CLARITY Act's passive yield ban really means for DEX product architecture
 ```

 ---